English

 English Literature

 For their Love through the Ages element, students will study ‘Measure for Measure’ as their core Shakespeare text, supported by their study of the AQA anthology of love poetry as their pre-1900 text and Scott Fitzgerald’s ‘The Great Gatsby as prose.
-For WW1 and its Aftermath, students will study Joan Littlewood’s ‘Oh What a Lovely War’ as their set, core text, along with a selection of Wilfred Owen poetry and ‘A Long Long Way’, a modern novel by Sebastian Barry.
+For Modern Times, students will study Tennessee Williams’ ‘A Streetcar Named Desire’ as their set, core text, along with a selection of Owen Sheers poetry and Richard Yates’ ‘Revolutionary Road’.
 Both elements contain unseen extracts from prose or poetry as part of the exam.

 Their non-examined assessment is designed to allow students to read widely, to choose their own texts (if appropriate) and to understand that contemporary study of literature needs to be informed by the fact that different theoretical and critical methods can be applied to the subject.
 This area of the course provides a challenging and wide-ranging opportunity for an introduction to different ways of reading texts and for independent study.